 Avoid smoking and excessive alcohol consumption.

 Lose weight and lower your total cholesterol level.

 If for any reason you or your partner are unable to participate in sex, don’t forget the importance of touch.
 Science demonstrates that touch changes the chemical composition of the body.

-Most of us have heard of the study by Dr. Spitz in the 1930s about babies in nurseries who were becoming ill and dying were not being touched by the attending staff.
+Most of us have heard of the study by Dr. Spitz in the 1930s.
+Babies in nurseries that were not being touched by the attending staff were becoming ill and dying.
 Babies that were touched demonstrated a rapid decline in illness and mortality rates.

 Another finding among premature infants found that those who received 3 massages each day over 10 days gained 47% more weight than preemies who weren’t massaged.